pedro28rei/PDM_CLASS_26013/README.md

-# PDM24_26013 - Projects of Mobile Device Programming curricular unit.
+# PDM24_26013 - Projects of Mobile Device Programming
 Repository created to host the projects developed in the classroom for evaluation purposes.

 ## > Projects: